hckops/hckctl/README.md

 </p>

 Launch manual and automated attacks with pre-defined and always up-to-date templates of your favourite tools.
-Designed to transparently run locally, remotely or integrated in pipelines for the purpose of analyzing, aggregating and exporting results.
+Designed to transparently run locally, remotely or integrated in pipelines, `hckctl` is free and open-source, no vendor lock-in, extensible and built using native Docker and Kubernetes api.
+Create a custom vulnerable target or connect to your CTF platform without wasting anymore time on boring installations, environment setup or network configurations.

+Leverage the managed cloud platform to access it from anywhere, orchestrate complex scenarios and analyze, aggregate and export your results.

 ## Quick start